One additional introductory course (LALC 121, 122, 123 or 295)

 This interdisciplinary class examines the culture, history, philosophy, and literature of Ecuador and the Andes.
 Students will explore topics such as social and value systems, environmental diversity, and colonial encounters.
 Special emphasis will be placed on identities through the lens of gender, ethnicity, and race.
 This class also includes a Spanish language component.
 Class trips will be made to selected areas of Ecuador that are of archaeological, cultural, and historical significance.

 Prerequisites: SPAN 231 and acceptance into the Dickinson in South America program.
-This course fulfills the Social Sciences (Division II) distribution requirement and Comparative Civilizations graduation requirement.
 This course is cross-listed as SPAN 252.
 Offered every semester.

 204 Argentina in a Latin American Context

 This class approaches Argentine reality from an interdisciplinary perspective, including culture, economic and social life, geography and history, and philosophical and social factors.
 It will examine the diversity of Argentine society in the context of Latin American political, social, and cultural developments.
 National and regional perspectives will be included as well.
 Class trips will be made to selected areas of the Mendoza region that are of cultural and historical significance.

 Prerequisites: SPAN 231 and acceptance into the Dickinson in South America program.
-This course fulfills the Comparative Civilizations graduation requirement.
 This course is cross-listed as SPAN 362.
 Offered every semester.

 Latin American, Latino and Caribbean Studies Courses